rolspace/www.rolandoramos.tech/_posts/2017-05-07-how-to-create-a-custom-jekyll-dockerfile.markdown

 <!--more-->

 That was an easy start!
-The first line in the Dockerfile guarantees that the Docker image will be created with the latest version of the Jekyll Docker image available [here](https://hub.docker.com/r/jekyll/jekyll/).
+The first line in the Dockerfile guarantees that the Docker image will be created with the latest version of the Jekyll Docker image.
 Using the [Jekyll Docker wiki](https://github.com/jekyll/docker/wiki/Usage:-Running), I built my local image from the terminal, running the command from the path where the Dockerfile is located:

 <pre id="build">
 > docker build . -t jekyll-website